-- 386. Ofsted may receive information that indicates a person is disqualified from registration from the: - inspector during a registration or inspection visit - disqualified individual contacting or writing directly to us - registered person, if they are employing a person who becomes disqualified or thinking of employing someone who is disqualified - application team, who check the application, declaration and consent forms - results of any checks carried out to establish the suitability of an individual to work or be in regular contact with children. - 387.
+- 393. Ofsted may receive information that indicates a person is disqualified from registration from the: - inspector during a registration or inspection visit - disqualified individual contacting or writing directly to us - registered person, if they are employing a person who becomes disqualified or thinking of employing someone who is disqualified - application team, who check the application, declaration and consent forms - results of any checks carried out to establish the suitability of an individual to work or be in regular contact with children. - 394.
 If we receive information that an existing registered person or staff member is disqualified from registration, we must inform the registered person immediately and confirm in writing that we have received information indicating they are, or a staff member is, disqualified.
-We do this to allow the registered provider to take action before we do. - 388.
+We do this to allow the registered provider to take action before we do. - 395.
 For those registered on the Early Years Register and the Childcare Register, the law requires us to cancel the registration of a registered person who becomes disqualified.
-It does not give us any discretion not to do so.
-We must write to the registered person and tell them that the law requires us to cancel their registration, which will include all settings within the registration, but they can apply to us to waive their disqualification.
-We must receive their application within 10 working days.
+It does not give us any discretion not to do so.67 We must write to the registered person and tell them that the law requires us to cancel their

-&lt;sup>65 A local authority consisting of a chairperson and councillors (Section 2 of the Local Government Act 1972).
+66 A local authority consisting of a chairperson and councillors (Section 2 of the Local Government Act 1972).

-&lt;sup>66 The Childcare Act 2006, section 68(1) states that: 'The Chief Inspector must cancel the registration of a person registered under Chapter 2, 3 or 4 if it appears to him that the person has become disqualified from registration by regulations under section 75'; (www.legislation.gov.uk/ukpga/2006/21/contents#pt3-ch5-pb1-l1g68).
+67 The Childcare Act 2006, section 68(1) states that: 'The Chief Inspector must cancel the registration of a person registered under Chapter 2, 3 or 4 if it appears to him that the person has become disqualified from registration by regulations under section 75'; (www.legislation.gov.uk/ukpga/2006/21/contents#pt3-ch5-pb1-l1g68).

-- 389. If we decide not to waive disqualification we write to the registered person refusing to waive their disqualification.
+- registration, which will include all settings within the registration, but they can apply to us to waive their disqualification.
+We must receive their application within 10 working days. - 396.
+If we decide not to waive disqualification we write to the registered person refusing to waive their disqualification.
 We send a notice of intention to cancel at the same time.
 We must also arrange a case discussion, which will consider whether there is a risk of harm to children.
-The discussion should: - assess what steps the provider has taken, and whether they are appropriate, to ensure that children are not at risk of harm - decide on the most appropriate steps to take for example, the suspension of a childminder or childcare provider's registration generally or only in relation to particular premises. - 390.
+The discussion should: - assess what steps the provider has taken, and whether they are appropriate, to ensure that children are not at risk of harm - decide on the most appropriate steps to take for example, the suspension of a childminder or childcare provider's registration generally or only in relation to particular premises. - 397.
 The provider can object to other issues raised in the notice of intention to cancel, if we have also included points relating to the provider's non-compliance with regulations or others factors concerning their suitability.
 Even if we uphold the provider's objection to these other issues, we must still issue a notice of our decision to cancel the registration on the grounds the registered person is disqualified, unless they provide evidence that the information we have about the disqualification is inaccurate and they are not disqualified.
-The person can appeal to the tribunal. - 391.
+The person can appeal to the tribunal. - 398.
 If we refuse to waive disqualification and the disqualification relates to a member of staff at a childminding or childcare setting, the registered person commits an offence if they continue to employ the disqualified person.
 It is also an offence for a disqualified person to be directly involved in the management of the provision.
 We may prosecute a person who knowingly employs a disqualified person.
-(This does not apply to a person who is registered only on the voluntary part of the Childcare Register.)
+(This does not apply to a person who is registered only on the voluntary part of the Childcare Register.)68